krb5/krb5/doc/admin/database.rst

 all you need to do is::

     kadmin: addprinc -x dn=cn=jennifer,dc=example,dc=com jennifer
-    WARNING: no policy specified for "jennifer@ATHENA.MIT.EDU";
+    No policy specified for "jennifer@ATHENA.MIT.EDU";
     defaulting to no policy.
     Enter password for principal jennifer@ATHENA.MIT.EDU:  <= Type the password.
     Re-enter password for principal jennifer@ATHENA.MIT.EDU:  <=Type it again.